awsdocs/amazon-inspector-user-guide/doc_source/inspector_applications.md

 1. Choose **Save**\.

 **Note**
-For your existing assessment targets, you can use the **Preview Target** button on the **Assessment Targets** page to review all EC2 instances that are currently included in the assessment targets\.
-For every EC2 instance listed, you can review the hostname, instance ID, IP address, and the status of the Amazon Inspector Agent that is running on the EC2 instance\.
-The agent status can have the following values: **HEALTHY**, **UNHEALTHY** \(displayed when the agent is reporting that it is not in a healthy state\), and **UNKNOWN** \(displayed when Amazon Inspector is unable to determine whether there is an Amazon Inspector Agent running on the EC2 instance\)\.
+You can use the **Preview Target** button on the **Assessment Targets** page to review all EC2 instances included in the assessment target\.
+For every EC2 instance included, you can review the hostname, instance ID, IP address, and the status of the Amazon Inspector agent that is running on the EC2 instance\.
+The agent status can have the following values: **HEALTHY**, **UNHEALTHY**, and **UNKNOWN** \(displayed when Amazon Inspector is unable to determine whether there is an Amazon Inspector agent running on the EC2 instance\)\.

 ## Deleting an Assessment Target \(Console\)<a name="delete_assessment_target_via_console"></a>